lingtalfi/DocTools/personal/mydoc/README.md

     /**
      * An array of external classes to url.
      * This will be used by some widgets to create links to that class when appropriate.
-     * For instance, on the [ParseDownTranslator class page](https://github.com/lingtalfi/DocTools/blob/master/doc/api/DocTools/Translator/ParseDownTranslator.md), the class synopsis shows that the
+     * For instance, on the @kw(ParseDownTranslator class page), the class synopsis shows that the
      * ParseDownTranslator class extends the external Parsedown class.
      *
      * And so because the Parsedown class is referenced in the array below, it can be converted to a link